Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 Which tools should you use to manage and analyze these data sets?
 The answer depends on the specifics of the data, the analyses that you want to perform, and the life cycle within which data and analyses are embedded.
-Table 4.1 summarizes relevant factors, which we now discuss.
+Table \@ref(tab:table4-1) summarizes relevant factors, which we now discuss.

+Table: (\#tab:table4-1) When to use different data management and analysis technologies

 |**When to use different data management and analysis technologies**|
 |-----------------------------------------------------------------|